nocomplexity/FreeAndOpenMachineLearning/catalogue.rst

 ML Frameworks
 ===============

+Choosing a machine learning (ML) framework or library to solve your use cases is easier said than done.
 Selecting a ML Framework involves making an assessment to decide what is right for your use case.
-Several factors are important for this assessment for your use case:
+Several factors are important for this assessment for your use case.
+E.g.:

 * Easy of use;